kera-cudmore/seaside-sewing/README.md

 [boto3](https://pypi.org/project/boto3/) - Allows connection to AWS S3 bucket

+[coverage](documentation/testing/coverage/checkout-forms.png) - Used to see where there are areas of missing tests

 ### Programs Used

 [Am I Responsive](https://ui.dev/amiresponsive) - To create the responsive images of the site on a variety of device sizes.